samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 | Weal and woe | Good and bad |
 | Indifference | Neither good nor bad |

-The spell doesn’t account for circumstances, such as other spells, that might change the results.
+The spell doesn't account for circumstances, such as other spells, that might change the results.

 If you cast the spell more than once before finishing a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), there is a cumulative 25 percent chance for each casting after the first that you get no answer.